-One of the most random facts about Europe is that if you live in the Commonwealth, you can get a letter from the Queen of England!
-If you celebrate your 100th and 105th birthday and every year after, or your 60th, 65th, 70th anniversaries and every year after, you’ll get a congratulatory card from Queen Elizabeth herself.
+One of the most random facts about Europe is that if you live in the Commonwealth, you can get a letter from the King of England!
+If you celebrate your 100th and 105th birthday and every year after, or your 60th, 65th, 70th anniversaries and every year after, you’ll get a congratulatory card from King Charles himself.

 GET INSPIRED BY: Britain and Ireland Grandeur